font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-aws-gke-migration.md

 ```

 Now we'll create an initial configuration specifying the one mongo in our replication set.
 In our example,
-we'll use the AWS east instance.
-Make sure to replace `federation.com` with the DNS zone name you created.
+we'll use the GKE west and AWS east instances.
+Make sure to replace `example.com` with the DNS zone name you created.

 ```
 initcfg = {